eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/app.rst

     :end-before: //!--

 It makes easier to add new operations (for example, ``@feed`` operations) without modifying the main execution flow.
-Each operation stores the data required to perfom the operation, for example, a reference to the client used to send the request, as well as the operation input data.
+Each operation stores the data required to execute the operation, for example, a reference to the client used to send the request, as well as the operation input data.

 When ``RepresentationLimits`` operation is executed, client sends a request to the server and waits